-- Anatomical Models
+Anatomical Models

 - Assistive Technology for Special Needs

 - Computers with Microsoft Office and Internet

-- Scanners
+- Printing and Scanning

 - Current Magazines and Periodicals

 - Individual and Group Study Areas

+- Mobile Whiteboards

+- Calculator Checkout

-St. Philip's College students can request information and research related needs through an online "Ask a Librarian" service.
-This service is available 24/7 and a response is provided within 24 hours.
-In addition, there is a chat service available.
-Faculty and students can request library instruction training.
-Available to students are Library Guides compiled by the librarians to assist students with their research and provide subject-specific assistance and other helpful information.
-The College Learning Resources offers computers that are available for student projects, email, Internet browsing, and research.
+St. Philip's College students can request information and research related needs through an online "Ask Us" service.
+This service provides students the ability to email questions 24/7.
+In addition, students have the ability to chat with a librarian during library operating hours.
+Faculty and students can request library instruction training on-site or via video conferencing.
+Also available to students are Library Guides compiled by the librarians to assist students with their research and provide subject-specific assistance and other helpful information.